About the Revit Add-in

 of measure and all of the available materials.
 These can be used together

 to further refine the search results.

-The Masonry Unit Database has been prepared by CAD Technology Center (CTC) of Bloomington, MN, as a consultant to BIM-M.
+The Masonry Unit Database has been prepared by CTC Software of Bloomington, MN, as a consultant to BIM-M.

 CTC is a worldwide leader in building information modeling technologies and services.
-As one of the largest Autodesk partners in the United States, CTC provides professional services and design technology solutions to the building, infrastructure, and facilities management industries.
+CTC Software provides tools, consultation and design technology solutions to the building, infrastructure, and facilities management industries.